 Most other Australian states and New Zealand have or are developing disaster resilience strategies.
-The SEMC Strategic Directions Framework is the Tasmanian Government's primary mechanism for implementing the Tasmanian Disaster Resilience Strategy.

 Tasmania's approach to disaster resilience is aligned with national and international strategic frameworks.
-As outlined by the United Nation's Sendai Framework, disaster resilience relies on:
+As outlined by the United Nation's Sendai Framework disaster resilience relies on:

-- Understanding risks, threats and vulnerabilities by people who can take measures to prevent, mitigate or plan for those risks; - Governance outlining clear responsibilities and enabling a coordinated and collaborative approach; - Risk reduction measures to prevent or mitigate threats or vulnerabilities; - Preparation to respond and recover from disasters when they do occur.
+- Understanding risks, threats and vulnerabilities by people who can take measures to prevent, mitigate or plan for those risks - Governance outlining clear responsibilities and enabling a coordinated and collaborative approach - Risk reduction measures to prevent or mitigate threats or vulnerabilities - Preparation to respond and recover from disasters when they do occur.